 You can lend your support for their campaign by giving your details here: http://www.filmfoundation.info/support.html.

 Where do you stand in the “digital vs celluloid” debate?
 Do you think there’s room for both?
 Is celluloid under threat, and is that to the detriment of our cinema?
 Or is analogue film now a relic of a different age?
 With financial restrictions now so commonplace in film production, is it simply impractical to insist on the use of celluloid?
-We want to hear your views below.
+Email [email protected] with your view.